 - It helps in reducing the risk of inflammatory digestive conditions that can cause great pain and discomfort.

-- Eating sugar-free foods helps to lower the risk of conditions related to metabolic syndrome, such atherosclerosis, hypertension and heart disease.
+- Eating sugar-free foods helps to lower the risk of conditions related to metabolic syndrome, such as atherosclerosis, hypertension and heart disease.

 - It helps t lower the risk of cancer.